Nainik2509/Vuexy-React-Next-Js/docs/guide/development/internationalization.md

 npm install i18next react-i18next i18next-http-backend i18next-browser-languagedetector
 ```

-- Copy `src/configs/i18n.ts` file from the full version and paste that file into the same directory in the starter-kit
+- Copy `src/configs/i18n.ts` file from the full version and paste it under the same directory in your project
 - Add `import 'src/configs/i18n'` import statement in `src/pages/_app.tsx` file
 - Add your locale files in `public/locales` folder
-- If you want to translate the navigation menu, then copy the whole code from `src/layouts/components/Translations.tsx` file from the full version and paste that copied code into the same file in the starter-kit
+- If you want to translate the navigation menu, then copy the whole code from `src/layouts/components/Translations.tsx` file from the full version and paste it under the same directory in your project
 - If you want a language dropdown in the appBar to change the current language in the app, then:
-  - Copy `public/images/flags` folder form the full version and paste that folder into the same directory in the starter-kit
+  - Copy `public/images/flags` folder form the full version and paste it under the same directory in your project
   - Import `src/@core/layouts/components/shared-components/LanguageDropdown.tsx` file and render `LanguageDropdown` component in `src/layouts/components/vertical/AppBarContent.tsx` or `src/layouts/components/horizontal/AppBarContent.tsx` file

 ```tsx